polancovasquezs/terraform-module-dns-updater_spv/INSTRUCTIONS.md

 Once you finish, make sure you `commit` and `push` all the files you have been working on to your own repo, as well as share the GitHub URL with your recruiter.

 ## Checklist

+These are the **expected outcomes** you will be presenting during the first half of the technical interview:

  - [ ] Add comments to the Terraform module in the header section of [main.tf](./main.tf) that explains what the module does, and how to use it (as is if you did not improve it).
  - [ ] Populate the root `variable.tf` and `output.tf` with your best guesses about what you would expect from a well-written Terraform module (as is if you did not improve it).